aantron/promise/doc/docs/api.md

 - If the promise is pending, but never gets resolved, the callback is never called.

-Callbacks are always **queued** to be run later, even if the promise they are queued on is already resolved.
-For example, this code sets up a callback, but the callback doesn't get called right away:
+Callbacks are always asynchronous.
+Even if a callback is queued on a promise that is already resolved, it is run later, on the next tick.
+This can lead to surprising execution orders:

 ```reason
 Repromise.resolve()